Animals are accepted only by appointment. Call 952-HELP-PET (952-435-7738) to schedule an appointment to surrender your pet.

 Yes.
 If you contact AHS, we'll let you know if your pet was adopted or placed with a rescue partner.
 However, we will not share adopter contact information or details about the rescue partner to which your pet is transferred.

 Last year, more than 95 percent of the animals in our care were placed in homes, reunited with owners, or released to other animal welfare organizations.
 AHS has not euthanized a healthy animal for any reason since 2011, and there is no time limit for animals in our care.
+Animals deemed untreatable or unhealthy may not be candidates for adoption, and humane euthanasia may be considered in some cases.
 If we determine your pet cannot become healthy or suitable for placement, and euthanasia is the most humane option, you may reclaim your pet.